RS Component’s Richard Jeffers pinpoints the skills needed for effective planning and maintenance, supporting Maintenance, Repair and Operations (MRO)

 Common pitfalls in effective maintenance planning and scheduling

-- Choosing the wrong person as planner.
+• Choosing the wrong person as planner.
 The person in the role of maintenance planner has often been assigned to it as they are unable to fulfil the requirements of another role, not because they have the skill to be a planner.
-A planner should ideally:
+A planner should ideally have:

-- Not having any KPIs.
+• Not having any KPIs.
 The planner should be tracking the maintenance backlog, labour utilisation and PPM completion rate as a minimum.
-Without these bases measures there is no way to see whether they are adding value.
+Without these bases measured there is no way to see whether they are adding value.

 Maintenance planning and scheduling should be the first area of focus on any maintenance maturity improvement programme.
 Far too frequently, it becomes one of the last areas addressed while the site discusses how to break out of the reactive cycle.